-At family run Arista Winery in California’s Russian River Valley, there’s no bad view when it comes to venues.
+At family-run Arista Winery in California’s Russian River Valley, there’s no bad view.
 That’s because each spot sitting on the 36-acre estate offers up prime vineyard vistas.
-Start in the tasting room with a pre-ceremony toast to get rid of any wedding day jitters or gather the girls for bridal pics in the bamboo-covered Japanese Garden.
-When it’s time for the ceremony itself, the 200-person Pavilion is one of the top spots to tie the knot.
-Set on the western end of the estate, the Pavilion opens up to a plum- and mulberry-tree lined lawn with built-in firepit and Adirondack chairs perfect for cozying up with freshly made s’mores once the sun sets for DIY spin on the traditional dessert table.
+Start in the tasting room with a pre-ceremony toast to get rid of any wedding-day jitters or gather the girls for bridal pics in the bamboo-covered Japanese garden.
+When it’s time for the ceremony itself, the 200-person pavilion is one of the top spots to tie the knot.
+Set on the western end of the estate, the pavilion opens up to a plum- and mulberry-tree-lined lawn with built-in fire pit and Adirondack chairs perfect for cozying up.
+Make s’mores once the sun sets for a DIY spin on the traditional dessert table.
 In the nearby Oak Grove, fairy lights frame the surrounding oak trees, which look out across the vineyards forming a magical setting for dinner and dancing under the stars.

 Marilyn Monroe may have sung “Diamonds Are a Girl’s Best Friend,” but there’s one jeweler who knows this better than almost anyone: Laurence Graff.
-The Graff Diamonds founder applied the same aesthetic as with his haute jewelry to his winery and lodge that’s so spectacular, it’s rightfully dubbed the “Jewel of the Cape Winelands.”
+The Graff Diamonds founder applied the aesthetic of his haute jewelry to his winery and lodge that’s so spectacular.
+It’s rightfully dubbed the “Jewel of the Cape Winelands.”
 At the Delaire Graff Estate, each view is more Insta-worthy than the next.
 Bronze cheetah sculptures stand regally in the perfectly landscaped gardens (which the chef pulls from for the kitchen’s organic produce), with Stellenbosch Valley’s vineyards unfolding in the distance.
-Prep for the big day in the comfort of your private lodge (complete with heated plunge pool) before starting the Champagne-fueled fête in the gardens, moving on to a dinner party down in the 18-seat Vinoteque, where you’ll feast on fine South African cuisine paired with even finer wines sourced from the slopes of the Botmaskop mountain peak.
+Prep for the big day in the comfort of your private lodge (complete with heated plunge pool) before starting the Champagne-fueled fete in the gardens, moving on to a dinner party down in the 18-seat Vinoteque, where you’ll feast on fine South African cuisine paired with even finer wines sourced from the slopes of the Botmaskop mountain peak.